lovesegfault/blog/content/posts/drafts/arrays-are-not-pointers.md

 So there you have it folks, arrays are definitely not pointers and now you know way too much about why!

-If you belive I missed something in this post, please feel free to mention it on the comments bellow or reach me at [bernardo@arraysarenotpointers.dev](mail).
+If you believe I missed something in this post, please feel free to mention it on the comments bellow or reach me at [bernardo@arraysarenotpointers.dev](mail).

 [^1]: This post is aimed at beginners and, to a lesser degree, intermediate users of C. If you are an expert you are unlikely to be surprised by what I